moth1995/kitserver-tools-2010-2013/kitserver12/docs/readme.txt

 =======

-programming and game analysis: juce, Robbie nike ball: from ballback by BALKAN PES BOX team
+programming and game analysis: juce, Robbie example ball: from ballback by BALKAN PES BOX team